Masterpass/MasterCardCoreSDK-PHP/README.md

  *  PHP 5.5 or higher
  *  Download MasterCardCoreSDK-PHP phar file

+ ##### Note: Refer to mastercard developer zone for documentation on SDKs for implementation reference and avoid potential break in your existing code if you upgrade with higher version.

  This phar can be downloaded from github directly or by using composer dependency.

  If you do not have composer installed you can download it from https://getcomposer.org/